-- a listening port for the connection from the logreceiver on the slave system. - the address of the slave system. - all directories or raw partitions containing transaction logs generated by the master system. - the name of the master stone.
+- The address and port to listen on for connections from a logreceiver on a slave system. - all directories or raw partitions containing transaction logs generated by the master system. - the name of the master stone.
 While technically optional, without this the logsender will not be notified of new data to send.

 There are other optional arguments.
-For more specific details on the startlogsender utility, see Appendix B, page 411.
+For more specific details on the startlogsender utility, see Appendix B, page 322.